junxit/us-congress-bills-115/bill.md

   - **(1)** *In general* The members of the Advisory Council shall consist of—
     - **(A)** the appointed members under paragraph (2); and
     - **(B)** the Federal members under paragraph (3).
-  - **(2)** *Appointed members* In addition to the Federal members under paragraph (3), the Secretary shall appoint not more than 15 voting members of the Advisory Council who are not representatives of Federal departments or agencies and who shall include at least one representative of each of the following:
+  - **(2)** *Appointed members* In addition to the Federal members under paragraph (3), the Secretary shall appoint not more than 15 voting members of the Advisory Council who are not representatives of Federal departments or agencies and who shall include at least 1 representative of each of the following:
     - **(A)** Family caregivers.
     - **(B)** Older adults with long-term services and supports needs.
     - **(C)** Individuals with disabilities.